20 Types of Beans to Make from Scratch (Because They Just Taste Better That Way)

 Per ½-cup serving: 307 calories, 1g fat, 55g carbs, 22g protein, 23g fiber

-If you’ve ever wondered where they got their name, it’s because kidney beans are shaped just like tiny kidneys.
+If you’ve ever wondered how they got their name, it’s because kidney beans are shaped just like tiny kidneys.
 Native to Central America and Mexico, they’re mild and faintly sweet in flavor and cook up creamy and tender.
 You’ll find them in tons of chili recipes, as well as minestrone soup, pasta e fagioli and curries.